How to Deliver an Online Coaching Course

 4. Publish a new lesson each week

 Each Monday, I email participants a friendly note to start the week.
-The email includes a link to the week’s lesson which is stored in the Life Coach Office Classroom.
+The email includes a link to the week’s lesson.
 The lesson is always a short audio so students hear my voice and understand the goals for the week.
 The audio may be all I have or it may refer to additional video lessons and/or downloadable exercises (in PDF or .docx format).

 It’s that simple – repeat each week until you get through the topics you need to cover.